-A position in foul territory, halfway between home plate and 3rd base or home plate and 1st base, 4 - 5 meters (12-15 feet) off the foul line or to an area where the umpire can observe all Four Essential Elements and be ready to move to their next position.
+A position in foul territory, halfway between home plate and 3rd base or home plate and 1st base, 4 meters (12-15 feet) off the foul line.
 Umpires use the holding position while watching the play develop to determine which base they are required to cover.
-U1 shall use the holding zone before rotating to home plate.
-If no immediate play at home and with U3 abandoning his position, move to home plate and push the PU up to 3rd base.